 The State of the State in numbers

-- £1.6 billion: The value to the public purse of every one per cent of public sector staff time saved through a productivity measure.
+- £1.6 billion - the value to the public purse for every one per cent of public sector staff time saved through a productivity measure

-- £1 billion a week: What the UK state already spends on debt interest – more than it spends on education.
+- £1 billion – what the UK currently spends on debt interest per week – more than it spends on education

 - £1.63 trillion - the state’s net liability at last count (2012-13) – an increase of £283 billion year on year and the biggest rise since the start of public sector-wide accounts in 2009-10.